Find Affordable College Courses

 Paramus, NJ

-In addition to its great value ranking, Bergen Community College is in the top 20% of all schools on our Best Liberal Arts & Humanities Associate Degree Schools in the Middle Atlantic Region list.
+Bergen Community College excels when it comes to quality.
+It’s ranked in the top 20% of all schools on our Best Liberal Arts & Humanities Associate Degree Schools in the Middle Atlantic Region list.

 Out-of-state tuition fees for undergraduate students at Middlesex County College are $7,992 per year.

-Middlesex County College also claimed a spot on our Best Liberal Arts & Humanities Associate Degree Schools in the Middle Atlantic Region list.
-It’s in the top 15% of all schools in this category.
+On top of its placing in our value ranking, Middlesex County College also did well on our Best Liberal Arts & Humanities Associate Degree Schools in the Middle Atlantic Region list.
+It’s in the top 15% of all schools reviewed in this analysis.

-Read full report on Liberal Arts / Sciences & Humanities at Middlesex County College
+Full Liberal Arts / Sciences & Humanities at Middlesex County College Report

 #14